 - Information Sessions for the Research Community (Faculty, staff, graduate & undergraduate students)

-To support the release of the new forms and documents, The Office of Research Ethics is offering the following one hour information and training sessions:
+To support the work of the Delegated Research Ethics Review Committees.
+The Office of Research Ethics is offering the following one hour information and training sessions:

 York University has three university-wide ethics review committees: